KxSystems/docs/docs/ref/dotz.md

 </pre>

 The `.z` [namespace](../basics/namespaces.md) contains environment variables and functions, and hooks for callbacks.

-!!! warning "Reserved"

-    The `.z` namespace is reserved for use by Kx, as are all single-letter namespaces.
+??? warning "The `.z` namespace is reserved for use by Kx, as are all single-letter namespaces."

     Consider all undocumented functions in the namespace as exposed infrastructure – and do not use them.